DanielKrawisz/Entropy/Pow.co FAQ.md

 ## What is the problem that handicaps solve?

 Handicaps are an honest signal of fitness, which means that they solve the problem of being lost among liars when you need to find someone good.
 Everyone wants good relationships but nobody wants to admit to being [unfit](#what-is-fitness).
 We have limited resources to evaluate candidates and there are too many to give them all a close look.
 An honest signal of fitness would enable us to limit the sample of candidates down to a reasonable number.

+## Why do memes need an honest signal of fitness?

+The biggest problem we have is the problem that handicaps solve.

+As Richard Dawkins has explained, memes are alive and want to reproduce as much as possible, just like biological life. _Meme_ is just another word for _idea_, and our society is overrun with ideas that are unfit because they promote the destruction of civilization and therefore of our brains, which is the only environment they can survive in.
+We need a better way of evaluating ideas before they reproduce too much.
+This is the problem that handicaps solve and we can solve it by requiring memes to signal fitness.

+Memes are like males that will use any trick to get into your brain and reproduce.
+Memes that enable parasitism and other abuse spread easily with cheap talk and emotional manipulation.
+Memes need to make a sexual display just like the peacock before they are allowed to reproduce inside our brains.

 ## Why is a handicap an honest signal of fitness?